Parliamentwatch: Profile enhancements

 The site publishes basic information about each candidate at no cost.
 For a €179 fee, candidates can add a photo and web link, announce specific dates and events regarding election campaigns, and publish a résumé of their political work and goals.
 The proceeds from profile enhancements contribute to the project's budget.

 Other countries

-So far further Parliament Watch projects can be found in Ireland, Austria, Luxemburg and Tunisia.
+So far, further Parliament Watch projects can be found in Ireland, Austria, Luxembourg and Tunisia.
 In addition, Parliament Watch inspires similar projects in other countries, e.g., Malaysia.